webrecorder/archiveweb.page/README.md

 After making changes, rerun `yarn run build-dev` and `yarn run start-electron` to view your changes in the app.

+### Using a local wabac.js

+If you're testing a local version of wabac.js, you can configure your local copy of archiveweb.page to use it.

+1. In the wabac.js repo, run `yarn link`.
+2. In the archiveweb.page repo, run `yarn link "@webrecorder/wabac"`

+When you want to switch back to a release build of wabac.js, run these steps from the archiveweb.page repo:

+1. `yarn unlink`
+2. `yarn install --force`

 ## Standalone Build

 To create a platform-specific binary, run: